OFFIS-DAI/Mango.jl/docs/src/container.md

 shutdown(container)
 ```

-However this approach can be error prune.
-Forgetting to start or shutdown all containers would be
-critical for the correct functionality of the implemented agent system.
-For this reason, we recommend
-using `run_mango(runnable, containers)`.
-With this function, the above `start/shutdown`-pair translates to...
+However, this approach can be error-pruned for multiple reasons.
+Besides simply forgetting to call shutdown, an exception may occur between the start and shutdown calls on the containers, leading to resource leaks.
+For this reason, we recommend using `run_mango(runnable, containers)`.
+With this function, the above `start/shutdown' pair translates to...

 ```julia
 # Start the container and shut it down after the runnable (do ... end) has been executed.